1. How do I connect to the terminals?

 specifications of these tweeters are as follows; they have a recommended

-frequency range of 2.5Khz and above using a specified
+frequency range of 2.5Khz and above using a specified 12 dB/oct. or higher

-12 dB/oct. or higher electrical crossover.
+electrical crossover.
 Fs for the different models runs between 850 and 900 Hz.
-The Re is typically 5.8 Ohms

-with a voice coil inductance of 0.03mH, the minimum impedance is about 6.5 Ohms
+The Re is typically 5.8 Ohms with a voice coil inductance of 0.03mH, the

-at around 3.5kHz, and this is generally considered an
+minimum impedance is about 6.5 Ohms at around 3.5kHz, and this is generally

-slopes).
-The THD is listed as less than 0.15% at one Watt, above 2.5 kHz.
-Dome
+recommended crossover slopes).
+The THD is listed as less than 0.15% at one

-and voice coil diameter are both 20mm, with a one-way X-max of 0.9mm (a heck of
+Watt, above 2.5 kHz.
+Dome and voice coil diameter are both 20mm, with a one-way

-lot for a tweeter), and the acoustic center is listed as 11.3mm behind the
+X-max of 0.9mm (a heck of lot for a tweeter), and the acoustic center is listed

-front of the tweeter (or 7.6mm from the mounting face of the flange).
+as 11.3mm behind the front of the tweeter (or 7.6mm from the mounting face of

 As I